3DCoded/Happy-Hare/Blobbing-and-Stringing.md

 > 5. If you don’t have a filament cutter, the calibration process is done.
 Make sure you note down the above measurements and update them together with the ones from the first step in your `mmu_parameters.cfg` file.
 If you do have a filament cutter, make sure you follow step 4 below.
 > 6. If you have a belay sensor (filament tension/compression sensor) installed on your Bowden path, make sure you “lock” it in place so it doesn’t move.
 It is important that the filament path length stays static throughout the calibration process.
 You can either remove it and install a coupler or simply hold it firmly in its fully extended position when the calibration commands are run.

+Remember, that the calibrated `toolhead_ooze_reduction` is your starting point.
+You can still adjust this according to what you see happening with the wipetower with and actual print.
+See [Tip Forming and Purging](Tip-Forming-and-Purging#tuning-toolhead_ooze_reduction) for details on what to look for.

 <table>
 <tr>
 <td>